 Additionally, fake news reports, such as this one, written with the express intention of misleading readers, have garnered an extraordinary amount of interest since outlets such as Buzzfeed began examining how such headlines came to dominate Facebook discourse in the weeks leading up to the election.
 It turns out sites playing on American outrage and insecurities, sites that have largely praised Trump while tarring Clinton as, among other things, “the antichrist personified,” can be major money-makers, with outted operations since linked to entrepreneurial Macedonian teenagers, a far-right British activist, and one California pilot.

-Of course, experts agree, the terminology of “fake news” divisive.
+Of course, experts agree, the terminology of “fake news” is itself divisive.
 Where does the merely heavily ideological end and “fake” begin?